| | | | | | |

 • Chana / White Chickpeas: White chickpeas are widely available and offer many health benefits.
 Like potatoes, they are very filling.
 You can even mix the white chickpeas with potatoes.

-• Vegan: Make the filling vegan by switching out dairy-based yogurt for soy, coconut, or almond yogurt.
+• Vegan: Make the filling vegan by switching out dairy-based yoghurt for soy, coconut, or almond yoghurt.
 Yum!

-• Spicy: To make this dish spicier, you can add more green chili to the coriander chutney, add red chili powder to the mashed potato stuffing, or sprinkle over some chili powder before serving.
+• Spicy: To make this dish spicier, you can add more green chilli to the green chutney, add red chilli powder to the mashed potato stuffing, or sprinkle over some chilli powder before serving.

 Dahi puri chaat bombs on a grey plate with newspaper in the background.